ishita30/Notes/Angular.md

 ### NGRX ###
 package/library for state management

 State - data used in the application
-Store - data store - data will be stored to be read by component Selector - components can read data from store using selector Actions - to perform change in data in store
+Store - data store - data will be stored to be read by component
+Selector - components can read data from store using selector
+Actions - to perform change in data in store
 Reducer - picks up the actions, logic written to change the data in store
+Effects - side effects, triggered on certain actions